metabolist/metatext-apns/README.md

 * `s`: The salt as a URL-safe Base64 string
 * `k`: The server's public key as a URL-safe Base64 string

+See Metatext's [notification service extension](https://github.com/metabolist/metatext/blob/main/Notification%20Service%20Extension/NotificationService.swift) and [push notification parsing service](https://github.com/metabolist/metatext/blob/main/ServiceLayer/Sources/ServiceLayer/Services/PushNotificationParsingService.swift) for an example of how to decrypt the notifications in a notification service extension.

 ## Deployment

 `metatext-apns` is a [Sinatra](http://sinatrarb.com) application, and can be deployed like any other [Rack](https://github.com/rack/rack)-based application.
 It is set up to be run using the [Puma](https://puma.io) web server.